mnelissen/coo/README.md

 ## TODO

 * initialize the "vmt" field to the VMT (add a constructor?)
-* inheritance (pass to base class variable in parameter)
-* recognize global variables (searched, but never any added)
+* recognize global variables and function parameters (searched, but never any added)
 * line number counting, and add it to error messages

 ## License